FAQ – Global Bachelor’s Programmes

 Am I eligible to the Bachelor’s Programme in Biomedicine?

-In order to be considered for the selection to the Bachelor’s Programme in Biomedicine, applicants must meet the eligibility requirements through the Swedish upper secondary school courses Biology 2, Chemistry 2, Mathematics 4 (field specific entry requirements A13) and English 6/English B, or the equivalent courses.
+In order to be considered for the selection to the Bachelor’s Programme in Biomedicine, applicants must meet the eligibility requirements through the Swedish upper secondary school courses Biology 2, Chemistry 2, Mathematics 4, English 6/English B, or the equivalent courses.

 Your upper secondary school courses will be assessed by University Admissions once you have submitted a complete application.
 In the assessment of foreign upper secondary school courses and grades, University Admissions uses among others the following country handbooks developed by the Swedish Council for Higher Education.